-PORTLAND, OREGON 03/17/2017– For the past 27 years, participants from avid cyclists to asthma sufferers have ridden together in honor or memory of those whose lives have been touched by lung disease, COPD and asthma at the American Lung Association’s annual Reach the Beach ride in Oregon.
-With a goal to raise $750,000 for lung disease research, patient education and advocacy, more than 3,000 riders will pedal Oregon’s scenic backroads on Saturday, May 20th, enjoying fresh air, great scenery and camaraderie on their way from Portland to the Oregon Coast along four different cycling routes.
+PORTLAND, OREGON – Participants from avid cyclists to asthma sufferers have ridden together in honor or memory of those whose lives have been touched by lung disease, COPD and asthma at the American Lung Association’s annual Reach the Beach ride in Oregon.
+With a goal to raise donations for lung disease research, patient education and advocacy, more than 3,000 riders will pedal Oregon’s scenic backroads, enjoying fresh air, great scenery and camaraderie on their way from Portland to the Oregon Coast along four different cycling routes.

 ”This is an incredible event that brings individuals closer together for an important cause,” says Brian Mayo, Regional Director of Special Events in Oregon for the American Lung Association.
 “We have many participants who ride for the ones they love as well as those that they have lost to raise critical funds to help halt the lung disease epidemic.”

 Reach the Beach is more than just a fundraiser.
 The event brings people and communities together from across Oregon.
 The ride is famous for its cycling support and finish line celebration at Pacific City’s Pelican Pub, with its gorgeous view of Haystack Rock.
 Reach the Beach offers riders the option of four routes: Portland—104 miles, Newberg—80 miles, Amity—55 miles or Grand Ronde—26 miles, depending on fitness level and commitment.